 Burlington has developed from a quiet bedroom community to a savvy, vibrant waterfront city.
 Strategically located in the Greater Toronto Area, Burlington offers a quality of life that is second to none with great schools, shopping, dining, recreational facilities, parkland, festivals and night life all available within the city.
 MoneySense, a leading lifestyle and investment magazine has named Burlington the top city in which to live of its size in Canada.
 If you are considering moving to Burlington contact a local realtor (see list below) or the local papers:

-- The Burlington Post has a large housing section in the Friday edition.
+- The Burlington Post has a large housing section.

 - The Halton Region provides social housing services.

 - For homes for sale and some rentals visit Realtors Association of Hamilton-Burlington, OpenHouse.Ca, Capreit and Renters Hotline etc.